AIxCyberChallenge/example-crs-architecture/example-competition-server/README.md

 - `api_keys.id`: You don't need to edit this, but this is the key the CRS must use to send submissions to the server
 - `crs`: This stores information the competition server uses to access the CRS
 - `github.pat`: The server must download fuzz tooling and challenge repositories from GitHub, so you must add a GitHub personal access token with repository read access here in order for the server to work.
+This token must have the `repo` scope.
+You may use the same access token that you used for container registry, just as long as it has both the `repo` scope and the `read:packages` scope enabled.

 ### `signoz/otel-collector-config.yaml`